 This year for my birthday the plan was to take a day trip to Jim Thorpe, Pennsylvania, for a relaxing ride on the Lehigh Gorge Scenic Railway.
 The mountain town was once dubbed the “Switzerland of America” and it is an easy drive from Philadelphia or New York.
 It attracts visitors for the historic train, outdoor adventures or simply exploring the small downtown area.
 But it’s also extremely family friendly — and that includes your furry four-legged family members!

 History of Jim Thorpe, PA

 Time for a brief history lesson!
 The name Jim Thorpe may sound familiar to some.
-Born in 1887, Thorpe was a decorated and talented athlete.
-He played baseball, football and basketball.
+Born in 1887, Thorpe was a decorated and talented athlete who played baseball, football, and basketball.
 He was the first Native American to win a gold medal at the Olympics.
 He placed first in both the decathlon and the pentathlon in the 1912 Olympics in Stockholm, Sweden.

 Jim Thorpe Today